 Accidents in car parks are becoming more common.
-Many modern cars, especially SUVs, are simply too wide for old-style parking spaces and have scrapes on the sides to prove it.
+Many cars, especially SUVs, are too wide for old-style parking spaces and have scrapes on the sides to prove it.

 One UK courtesy car provider, Accident Exchange, quotes a 35% rise in car park accidents since 2014 to around 2,000 prangs per day.
 It is not surprising, considering how crowded many car parks have become and how small the spaces, compared to what one journalist cheekily quipped: “a vehicular obesity epidemic”.